Date & time: 17th February 2014, 02:23hrs

 The ears were checked and there was no sign of any discharges from the ears.
 Gently a rescuer ran his hand down the spine to feel for any obvious spinal damage, none was found.
 Both rear legs were pinched and both legs reacted.
 The edge of the anus was touched to check for an anal reflex too which was also present.
 Satisfied that there was unlikely to be paralysis, the fox was then moved to a more upright position to reduce pressure on the heart.

 A rescuer then gently ran his spare hand across the fox's chest, ribs and abdomen checking his gloves for blood in case of any hidden injuries as well as checking for any other obvious signs of rib damage or unusual swellings.
 Nothing was found.
-The front legs were then examined and no obvious injures or fractures were found and the fox responded the legs being pinched.
-On checking the rear legs for injuries crepitus was felt in the femur on the right hind leg but quite high up.
-The fracture was too high in the leg to immobilised.
+The front legs were then examined and no obvious injures or fractures were found and the fox responded with the legs being pinched.
+On checking the rear legs for injuries, crepitus was felt in the femur on the right hind leg but quite high up.
+The fracture was too high in the leg to be immobilised.